 Leaders agreed to strengthen existing initiatives, such as 'Your first EURES Job' and 'Erasmus +', which also fosters cross-border vocational training.

-EURES currently provides access to over 1.7 million job vacancies, 1.1 million CV's and almost 31 000 registered employers across the EU.
+EURES currently provides access to over 1.4 million job vacancies, 300 000 CVs and almost 9000 registered employers across the EU.

 In addition, member states were encouraged to use part of their allocations from the European Social Fund to support cross-border mobility schemes.